kehers/kehers.github.com/_posts/2016-07-30-paystack-charging-the-returning-customer.markdown

 // If payment valid, go ahead and process order
 {% endhighlight %}

 What we want however is that if the customer has made payment once, he shouldn't have to enter his payment details again.
 We use his existing payment details to process the new charge.
-There is an [API for this].
-But we need to have his authorization code.
-The authorization code is returned anytime we verify a payment like we did above.
+There is an [API for this](https://developers.paystack.co/docs/charging-returning-customers).
+But we need to have his `authorization code`.
+The `authorization code` is returned anytime we verify a payment like we did above.
 For reference, here is an example response from the [verify API](https://developers.paystack.co/docs/verifying-transactions):

 {% highlight json %}
 {